siqi-zheng/academic/content/post/2021-05-26-sql-notes-1/index.md

   - [3   Building SQL Schema Statements](#3---building-sql-schema-statements)

 ## Introduction to Databases

+* SQL was initially created to be the language for generating, manipulating, and retrieving data from relational databases.
+* A database is a set of related information.
+* *Database systems* are computerized data storage and retrieval mechanisms.
+* *Nonrelational Database Systems*:
+  * In a *hierarchical* database system, for example, data is represented as one or more tree structures.
+The hierarchical database system provides tools for locating a particular customer’s tree and then traversing the tree to find the desired accounts and/or transactions.
+Each node in the tree may have either zero or one parent and zero, one, or many children.
+  * *Network database system* exposes sets of records and sets of links that define relationships between different records.
+* Data can  be represented as sets of *tables*.
+Rather than using pointers to navigate between related entities, redundant data is used to link records in different tables: *relational model*.

+### More about Relational Databases

 1. Now columns/rows are constrained due to *physical limit* or *maintainability*;
 2. *Primary key* includes information that **uniquely identifies** a row in that table;